-This is an announcement for our, two-day Amsterdam 510k workshop on October 11-12, 2017 at the Doubletree by Hilton Amsterdam Centraal Station.
+October 11-12, 2017 there is a two-day, Amsterdam 510k workshop for medical devices at the Doubletree by Hilton Amsterdam Centraal Station.

 The Amsterdam 510k Workshop begins at 9am, and registration begins at 8am.
 A networking lunch is included in the City Cafe.
 Attendees receive a physical copy of the presentation slide deck, a hardcopy of the book “How to Prepare Your 510k in 100 Days,” and a flash drive with a complete set of 510k document templates.
 More important than what you receive, is what you will learn.